How Quickly Do Side Effects Happen

 Why Side Effects Happen

 It can be difficult to know if you're suffering from a medication side effect of your meds or a new symptom.
 The first step in understanding how quickly side effects happen is to know the effects of medicine on the body.
 When someone takes a new medication, the body doesn't recognize it.
 The prescription drug or over-the-counter medicine is unknown to the immune system.
-This can cause it to work harder to fight it off, but most medications are strong enough to continue on its path to achieving its goal - to treat the problem.
+This can cause it to work harder to fight it off, but most medications are strong enough to continue on their path to achieving their goal - to treat the problem.

 Unfortunately, the drug can end up in a place it wasn't intended for first, such as the stomach.
 Since there isn't anything wrong with the stomach and the medication isn't for that area, it may cause an upset stomach.
 This adverse reaction is usually mild and temporary.